 Ph.D, C. Psych.
 (Supervised Practice)

-Matt has a PhD in Clinical Psychology from the University of Toronto, Scarborough.
+Dr. Matt Quitasol is a clinical psychologist in supervised practice.
+He has a PhD in Clinical Psychology from the University of Toronto, Scarborough.
 He works from an empathetic, client-centered approach to help individuals navigate difficulties with mood and anxiety disorders, OCD, substance use, life transitions, academic and career trajectories, as well as interpersonal/romantic relationships.

 Matt’s clinical practice is rooted in a combination of evidence-based interventions, with a primary focus on cognitive behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
 However, because each therapeutic relationship is unique, he will also incorporate additional strategies and skills from other modalities, including mindfulness-based approaches, motivational interviewing (MI), and dialectical behavior therapy (DBT).